-That’s why Wealthy Affiliate (my review) is my number one recommendation for beginners looking to replace their income online.
+That's why Wealthy Affiliate (my review) is the best place to start for beginners looking to replace their income online.

 With 1.4 million members and 15 years of experience turning newbies into online entrepreneurs, Wealthy Affiliate is the best affiliate marketing training platform out there.

 And the best part?

-The free Starter membership means you can test drive the training courses and community without getting your wallet out.
+The free Starter membership means you can test drive the training and community without getting your wallet out.

 Do you have any thoughts on or personal experience with Millionaire Biz Pro?

-Also, if you have any questions at all about this program or any other kind of work from home program then scroll down and let me know in the comments and I’ll be sure to get back you personally within 24 hours.
+Also, if you have any questions at all about this program or any other then scroll down and let me know in the comments and I'll be sure to get back you personally.